2020 Annual Public Policy Lecture

-We are delighted to announce that the annual Cambridge Public Policy Lecture will be with Professor Ottoline Leyser speaking on 'UK Research and Innovation: towards an inclusive knowledge economy'.
+Professor Ottoline Leyser delivered the Annual Public Policy Lecture and answered questions on ‘UK Research and Innovation: towards an inclusive knowledge economy’.

 Professor Dame Ottoline Leyser is the Chief Executive of UK Research and Innovation, which brings together the UK’s Research Councils, Innovate UK and Research England, operating with a combined budget of more than £8bn per year.